 "Notice of permit requirements.
-In order to comply with applicable state rules concerning potable water supplies and wastewater systems, a person shall not construct or erect any structure or building on the lot of land described in this deed if the use or useful occupancy of that structure or building will require the installation of or connection to a potable water supply or wastewater system, without first complying with the applicable rules and obtaining any required permit.
+In order to comply with applicable state Rules concerning potable water supplies and wastewater systems, a person shall not construct or erect any structure or building on the lot of land described in this deed if the use or useful occupancy of that structure or building will require the installation of or connection to a potable water supply or wastewater system, without first complying with the applicable Rules and obtaining any required permit.
 Any person who owns this property acknowledges that this lot may not be able to meet state standards for a potable water supply or wastewater system and therefore this lot may not be able to be improved."; or

-- (ii) if there is no deed for the lot that was created by the act of subdivision, i.e. the retained lot, the owner of the unimproved lot shall record and index a copy of the notice language described in subdivision (5)(A)(i) above in the land records for the municipality in which the unimproved lot is located. - (B) This exemption shall terminate when the person who owns the unimproved lot takes or causes to be taken any action for which a permit is required under this Subchapter.
+(ii) if there is no deed for the lot that was created by the act of subdivision, i.e. the retained lot, the owner of the unimproved lot shall record and index a copy of the notice language described in subdivision (2)(A)(i) above in the land records for the municipality in which the unimproved lot is located.